- Which offerings am I legally allowed to invest in?

 If either your net worth or income is below $107k, you may legally invest a maximum of 5% of the lesser number.

-If both your net worth or income is above $107k, you may legally invest a maximum of 10% of the lesser number.
+If both your net worth and income are above $107k, you may legally invest a maximum of 10% of the lesser number.

 No one may invest more than $107,000.
 Accredited investors are subject to the same investment limitations as everyone else, no matter how silly that is.